-26.1.1 Test series F comprises laboratory tests and criteria concerning the explosive power of substances and mixtures as requested in box 12 of Figure 20.1.
-It is applicable to those substances and mixtures which are being considered for transport in Intermediate Bulk Containers (IBCs) or tank-containers or for exemption from the provisions for self-reactive substances or mixtures (of-transport Division 4.1) or organic peroxides of-(transport Division 5.2) (see box 11 of Figure 20.1).
-Substances and mixtures not being considered for these may be assigned to type E without further testing.
+26.1.1 Test series F comprises laboratory tests and criteria concerning the explosive power of substances as requested in box 12 of Figure 20.1.
+It is applicable to those substances which are being considered for transport containment in Intermediate Bulk Containers (IBCs) or tank-containers or for exemption from the provisions for self-reactive substances of Division 4.1 or organic peroxides of Division 5.2 (see box 11 of Figure 20.1).
+Substances not being considered for these may be assigned to type E without further testing.

-26.1.2 All the tests, except test F.5, may also be used for those substances or mixtures which are being screened for their ability to propagate detonation (see 21.2.2).
+26.1.2 All the tests, except test F.5, may also be used for those substances which are being screened for their ability to propagate detonation (see 21.2.2).